-Next, you need to install Python and pip.
-One way of doing so is using macports to install Python 3.5 and the corresponding version of pip.
+Either use the standard python and install pip as shown in option 1 or better use macports to install a newer python version, e.g., Python 3.5 and the corresponding pip.
 Visit macports.org and install the latest version (afterwards open a new terminal).
 Then, use macports to install Python 3.5 by sudo port install python35 sudo port install py35-readline sudo port install py35-pip

-It might show a warning that if you intend to use python from the terminal, you should also install sudo port install clang-3.9
+It might show a warning that if you intend to use python from the terminal, you should also install